Did you know play dough conducts electricity and can be used to make circuits?

 In a series circuit the electricity can only flow one way around the circuit.

 In the circuit below the LEDs are arranged in parallel.
 Electricity flows again through each of the LEDs completing the circuit.
 In a real circuit with more efficient wiring (play dough, while amazing is probably not the best way to carry electricity) you can see differences in how LEDs light up when comparing them in series and in parallel.

-In our next experiment we want to make some cool shapes with lights in.
-We have 2 LEDs which make a circuit through some play dough.
+Next we experimented with different shapes.
 The middle layer in each of the shapes below is insulating dough which you need to allow the electricity to flow correctly around the circuit.

 Another shape we made with our “sandwich” circuit.